seojuice

 Category Pages: Your Ranking Workhorses

 This is where my initial insight about beauty SEO comes back: curated collection pages own the head keywords.
-Treat each category like an editorial hub — open with a 150-200 word intro with secondary keywords, list products with filterable badges (concentration, skin type, finish), and internal-link from every related blog post.
+Treat each category like an editorial hub.
+Open with a 150 to 200 word intro with secondary keywords, list products with filterable badges (concentration, skin type, finish), and internal-link from every related blog post.

-For pagination: Google still crawls paginated sets more reliably than infinite scroll.
-If UX demands infinite scroll, implement an AJAX "Load More" button and include rel="next"/prev in HTML source.
+For pagination: in our crawl data Google still indexes paginated sets more completely than infinite scroll.
+If UX demands infinite scroll, implement an AJAX "Load More" button and include rel="next"/prev in HTML source as a defensive measure.

 Local SEO for Salons

-Complete every field — category ("Eyelash Extension Salon," "Nail Salon"), hours, price range, and a keyword-laced description that reads naturally: "Luxury lash lifts and Russian-volume extensions in downtown Austin."
+Complete every field, including category ("Eyelash Extension Salon," "Nail Salon"), hours, price range, and a keyword-laced description that reads naturally: "Luxury lash lifts and Russian-volume extensions in downtown Austin."
 Upload geo-tagged photos weekly.
 Fresh imagery feeds Google's "updates" carousel and signals an active business.

 NAP consistency extends beyond GBP.
 Name, Address, Phone must match letter-for-letter across Yelp, Facebook, Instagram bios, and your website footer.
 A stray "Suite #3B" on one citation and "Ste.
 3B" on another creates duplicate listings that split reviews.
 (I see this mistake on roughly half the salon sites we audit.
-It's the easiest fix with the biggest impact.)
+It's the easiest fix with the biggest impact, and according to BrightLocal's 2025 local-consumer-review research, NAP inconsistency is also the #1 trust-killer for prospective clients when they cross-check before booking.)

 Reviews are the lifeblood of salon SEO.
-Prompt every happy client — within 24 hours, while the results are still fresh — to leave a GBP review mentioning the specific service.
-Google's algorithm extracts service-specific phrases from reviews and matches them to future "hybrid lash fill near me" queries.
+Prompt every happy client within 24 hours, while the results are still fresh, to leave a GBP review mentioning the specific service.
+Google has confirmed in its local ranking documentation that "high-quality, positive reviews from your customers can improve your business visibility" and that review content is parsed for service-specific phrases.
 Respond to every review within 48 hours; the response itself is indexed text.

 20-Point Beauty SEO Checklist